Why Is Your Dog’s Eye Watering? Causes, Symptoms, and When to Get Help

 Watery eyes, known medically as epiphora, occur when tears overflow from the eye rather than draining normally through the tear ducts.
 This can happen for a wide variety of reasons, ranging from mild environmental irritants to underlying health conditions that need professional attention.

 One of the most frequent culprits is environmental irritation.
 Just like people, dogs can react to dust, smoke, pollen, and other airborne particles that cause the eyes to produce extra tears as a protective response.
 Seasonal allergies are also a surprisingly common cause of eye watering in dogs, often appearing alongside other symptoms like itchy skin or a runny nose.
+You may notice that your dog’s eyes are worse in spring and fall when pollen counts are highest, or during dry winter months when indoor heating circulates more dust and particulates.
+Allergic eye conditions are typically diagnosed through a combination of clinical history, elimination of other causes, and sometimes allergy testing performed by a veterinary dermatologist.

 Here are some of the most common causes of dog eye watering to be aware of: